 The Amazing Grace song has an incredible history that begins in Donegal, Ireland.
 Almost everyone has heard this powerful and uplifting song but not many people know much about its origins.

 The Story Behind Amazing Grace

-Up until the point of coming to Ireland, Newton was involved in the Slave Trade.
+Up until the point of coming to Ireland, John Newton was involved in the Slave Trade.
 At the time he was travelling from Africa to Liverpool and was caught up in an awful storm.
 The storm was so severe that Newton was said to have called out to God asking for mercy.

 The ship safely reaching Ireland, was marked at his spiritual conversion.
-Although he didn’t instantly change his ways and was still involved in the slave trade for 6 more years.
+Although he didn’t instantly change his ways and was still involved in the slave trade for six more years.
 But its believed that he did begin reading the Bible in Ireland and ‘started to view his captives with a more sympathetic view.’

 Who Wrote Amazing Grace?

 As briefly mentioned above Amazing Grace was written by John Newton, an English poet and Anglican Clergyman.
 In the early part of his life, Newton once considered himself an atheist and was a slave trader.
 So it’s quite surprising, to a lot of people that he then went on to write one of the world’s most recognisable songs about God and faith.

 Let’s find out more about the writer behind Amazing Grace: